vesselsoft/metro-minify-obfuscator/README.md

 }
 ```

+# Comparison with other libraries

+- [metro-minify-obfuscator](https://github.com/vesselsoft/metro-minify-obfuscator), obfuscate on minification step, can generate correct source maps
+- [obfuscator-io-metro-plugin](https://github.com/whoami-shubham/obfuscator-io-metro-plugin), obfuscate on transformation, doesn't give 'working' source maps for now, if you don't care with source maps you can use use it
+- [react-native-obfuscating-transformer](https://github.com/javascript-obfuscator/react-native-obfuscating-transformer), obfuscate on transformation, if you combine it with `--minify true` it will shown that code looks doesn't obfuscated

 # Release History

-- **v1.0.0** - Add additional option to filter / exclude node_modules file from obfuscation. ⚠️ **upgrading to this version need update to your metro.config.js please be aware**
+- **v1.0.x** - Add additional option to filter / exclude node_modules file from obfuscation. ⚠️ **upgrading to this version need update to your metro.config.js please be aware**

 ```js
 // before